opencog/opencog/opencog/nlp/pattern-index/README.md

 guile -l ../opencog/nlp/pattern-index/pattern-index-mining-example.scm
 `

-*NOTE:* The Scheme API read the configuration file in `lib/opencog.conf`
+_*NOTE*: The Scheme API read the configuration file in `lib/opencog.conf`._

+## TODO

+1. Implement C++ and Scheme API to allow creation of empty index followed by addition of atoms and finally actual creation of the index.
+1. Implement multi-thread version of TypeframeIndex::query()
+1. Implement optional creation of TypeFrameIndex pointing to elements in disk
+1. Implement optional creation of TypeFrameIndex storing the index itself in disk
+1. Implement distributed version of the mining algorithm
+1. Implement distributed version of TypeFrameIndex